Jiya-Ull-Haq/Flutter-app-flow/README.md

 9. Solved IOS side errors,
 10. Made Screens more Responsive,
 11. Created Role-Based authorization.

-# What needs to be worked on.

-1. User side UI,
-2. Ui In some areas of Admin side,
-3. some basic backend for connection between user and admin.

 # ScreenShots of the Application.
 ![](Screen1.png)